mcarruthers/OCLC-Serials-Holdings-Changes/README.md

 Additional columns (in order): Type, Title, ISSN, eISSN, ISBN10, ISBN13, StartDate, EndDate, PublicationDate, Resource, Subject, URL, Author

 OpenRefine will be able to process any spreadsheet upwards of about 1,000,000 rows.

+During upload, be sure to select character encoding as UTF-8.
 After uploading the spreadsheet, choose the JSON script to run.

 Two JSON scripts: one designed to identify additions and changes; the other to identify deletions.